SciBorgs/SciGuides/Contributing.md

 Use any editor of your choice, whether that be VSCode, Obsidian, or whatever else.

+All changes must undergo the review process as listed below.

-Please create your own branch and pull request (PR) to make changes through the review system.
+1. Please create your own branch and pull request (PR) to make changes from.
+2. Request a review from relevant members of leadership, and respond.
+3. Repeat step 2 until approval.

 Do not open duplicate pull requests or issues; check that others have not already made or discussed your desired request.